A-Star100/MovieServer/README.md

 Any Node.js libraries will be included in the node_modules folder(s) Installers for the tools will be included.

+For a more comprehensive guide, take a look at DOCUMENTATION.md.

 ## Servers
 There are 5 servers that will be running on your device, if you include Jellyfin.